This privacy notice aims to give you information on how Buzz Safety Consultants Ltd collects and processes your personal data.

 A “data processor” isa person or organisation which processes personal data for the controller.

 Buzz Safety is also a processor of data.
 For example it will process the personal data contained on a Buzz Safety Training Course application form to ensure the correct delivery of that course.
 Buzz Safety will also, from time to time, process data collected and controlled by its customers as part of delivering Buzz Safety’s services to that customer, for example reviewing the health information provided on an Employee Health Assessment form on behalf of a customer.

 It is possible to visit and browse our website (Buzzsafety.co.uk) without us collecting any personal data from you at all.

-We collect information about you when you complete the contact form on our website, when you telephone and request a call back, e-mail us, sign up or apply for an event such as a training course or complete a survey or feedback form.
+We collect information about you when you complete the contact form on our website, download free resources from our website, when you telephone and request a call back, e-mail us.

 You agree that we are entitled to obtain, use and process the information you provide to us to enable us to discharge our services (as defined in our written proposals or in the case of our training courses as advertised on our website) and for other related purposes including;